Bl00D-ST4R/Projet-Transverse-Int2-2/README.md

 Contributors : Gonié Louis, Lieske Gaspard, Lemont Mathis, Mora Emiliano, Evan Hanaoka

 Quick description : "Last stand 1941" is a base 2D building/tower defense game made with Pygame.
+The goal is to survive multiple waves of ennemies, coming from the right side of the screen.
+To do so, you have to collect and manage your ressources, to build turrets.